ballerina-platform/module-ballerina-regex/README.md

 4. To debug the tests:

         ./gradlew clean build -Pdebug=<port>

+5. To debug the module with Ballerina language:

+        ./gradlew clean build -PbalJavaDebug=<port>

 ## Contributing to Ballerina

 As an open source project, Ballerina welcomes contributions from the community.